rviano96/rviano96/README.md

 ### Hi there 👋

-- 👋 Hi, I’m Rodrigo Viano, I'm a 25yo software engineer, I've almost 2 years of experience working as a web developer mainly using Angular 2+, React and NodeJS
+- 👋 Hi, I’m Rodrigo Viano, I'm a 26yo software engineer, I have more than 3 years of experience working as a developer mainly using Angular 2+, React and NodeJS
 - :brain: I have knowledge in python, java, angular, nodejs, react, c/c++/c#, pentaho, hive, hadoop, sqoop, mySql, tensorflow, keras, unity, solidity and node-red
 - 🌱 I’m currently learning new technologies related to data analysis, machine learning, big data, etc, to become a  data engineer
 - 👯 I’m looking to collaborate on any kind of project (the most related to data analysis the better)